SSDUT-Caiyq/UFG-NCD/README.md

 Our implementation is based on [uno](https://github.com/DonkeyShot21/UNO), while logging is performed using `wandb`, we use `conda` to create the environment and install the dependencies.

-Follow the commands blow to setup environment.
+Follow the commands below to setup environment.

 ```bash
 # create environment